Hot tubs can use a significant amount of energy, primarily due to the electricity needed to heat the water and power the jets and pumps.

 heating a hot tub efficiently requires insulation and good quality coverheating a hot tub efficiently requires insulation and good quality cover

-pumps and jeyt require high energy usepumps and jeyt require high energy use
+pumps and jets require high energy usepumps and jets require high energy use

 2. Pump and Jets: